filegator/filegator/docs/index.md

 - File ownership is not supported (chown)
 - Too many files in the same directory can negatively impact performance

-## Why Open Source on GitHub?

-There are several reasons why we switched to open source model and GitHub.

-Basically, we wanted to increase:

-- Code quality by bringing more developers on board
-- Code auditability and visibility
-- Security
-- Project lifetime

-At the end, the more people who can see and test a set of code, the more likely any flaws will be caught and fixed quickly.

 ## Show your support

-- Please star this repository on [GitHub](https://github.com/filegator/filegator/stargazers) if this project helped you!
+- Please star this repository on [GitHub](https://github.com/filegator/filegator) if this project helped you!
-- Become a backer or sponsor on [Patreon](https://www.patreon.com/alcalbg).

 ## License